Cyclone Taylor: Immigration officer

+Politics

 As a member of the B.C.
 Progressive Conservative party, Taylor unsuccessfully ran for election in the Vancouver Centre riding in the 1952 British Columbia general election, finishing fourth out of six candidates.
 He ran again in Vancouver Centre in the 1953 British Columbia general election, where he had 1,007 votes for 5.27% of the ballots, and again finished fourth of six candidates.
 In 1952 he was elected to one term as a member of the Vancouver Park Board.

 Personal life

 Raised a Methodist, Taylor never drank alcohol, smoked cigarettes, or cursed, which was unusual for hockey players.
 He attributed these values to his mother's religious devotion.
 His family were staunch supporters of the federal Conservative Party, which caused some concerns when Taylor was offered a position in the federal government upon his move to Ottawa; many federal jobs were patronage appointments, and with the Liberal Party in power at the time it was unusual for a Conservative supporter to be given such a position.
-In the summer of 1908 Taylor helped found Scout troop No. 7 in Ottawa, starting a lifelong involvement with the Scouting movement.
-In Vancouver he continued this work, and took on an active role with the YMCA.
-Known for his "way with words" and "admired for his easy, courtly manner," Taylor also was known to be well-dressed throughout his playing career, and continued to maintain this style in later life.
+In the summer of 1908, Taylor helped found Scout troop No. 7 in Ottawa, starting a lifelong involvement with the Scouting movement.
+In Vancouver, he continued this work and took on an active role with the YMCA.
+Known for his "way with words" and "admired for his easy, courtly manner", Taylor also was known to be well-dressed throughout his playing career and continued to maintain this style in later life.
 Taylor is also reported to have been a Freemason.

-Taylor enjoyed sports other than hockey, and played lacrosse during the summers of his hockey career.
+Taylor enjoyed sports other than hockey and played lacrosse during the summers of his hockey career.
 While in Ottawa during the summer of 1908, he joined the Ottawa Capitals of the National Lacrosse Union.
 Taylor was seen as a good lacrosse player, though his biographer Eric Whitehead has suggested that Taylor's abilities may have been embellished by reporters due to his hockey fame.
 Overall, his time with the Capitals was uneventful except for an incident during a game on June 27, 1908.
-Taylor got into a fight with a player and accidentally punched the referee, Tom Carlind, during the scuffle.
-Police immediately arrested Taylor and jailed him for several hours, until Carlind arrived and explained it was unintentional.
-League officials considered banning Taylor over the incident, but because he drew large crowds, they let him play for the rest of the season.
+During the scuffle, Taylor got into a fight with a player and accidentally punched the referee, Tom Carlind.
+Police immediately arrested Taylor and jailed him for several hours until Carlind arrived and explained it was unintentional.
+League officials considered banning Taylor over the incident, but they let him play for the rest of the season because he drew large crowds.
 In 1914 he joined the Vancouver Terminals, playing for $50 per game.